 Green Mold on Bread: Understanding its Types and Danger – Finding greenish color in your kitchen is definitely an unpleasant experience.
-Due to its moisture environment and various nutrients for their growth available, mold can be easily found within kitchen area, including the foods, such as green mold on bread.
+Due to its moisture environment and various nutrients for their growth available, mold can be easily found within the kitchen area, including the foods, such as green mold on bread.
 There are a lot of types of mold that can you can find in your kitchen.
 One of them is green mold.
 However, the term ‘green mold’ actually does not represent one single species.

 A lot of mold types have greenish color, including mold that you can find within your house.
-Green mold often occur as dark specks at first.
+Green mold often occurs as dark specks at first.
 You need to get rid of it immediately once you spot early indication of mold growth, or else, they will grow thicker and form fuzzy layers, which is definitely unfavorable.
-If you are trying to disturb the outer layer of green mold, particularly the darker mold, you may see spore flying everywhere.
+If you are trying to disturb the outer layer of green mold, particularly the darker mold, you may see spores flying everywhere.
 Oftentimes, you can also smell typical musty aroma that comes with the mold.

 Green Mold On Bread is Dangerous?

 How dangerous green mold is to your life?
 Like other types of mold, green mold is mostly harmless to healthy people, as long as its growth is within tolerable level.
 However, it is certainly harmful for people with chronic respiratory problems, asthma, or allergy.
 If you have people within vulnerable group in your house, it is better to get rid of any types of mold appear in your living area.
 These vulnerable groups include elderly, children, baby, people with impaired immune systems, and people with respiratory problems.